cringdahl/sharepoint-file-upload-action/README.md

 * `client_id`
 * `client_secret`

-You will also need to provide
+You will also need to provide the file or files being sent:

 * `file_path`
   * A glob; something like `file.txt` or `*.md`